 Exploring the Different Types of Robotic Arms in Industrial Automation

 Robotic arms are being integrated rapidly across manufacturing floors, warehousing and logistics centers, and research labs, reshaping how repetitive and precision tasks are handled.
-For Blue Sky Robotics’ audience—engineers and operations teams focused on production, material handling and automation—understanding which arm best fits a given application is essential to optimizing performance, improving throughput and ensuring consistent accuracy.
+Understanding which arm best fits a given application is essential to optimizing performance, improving throughput and ensuring consistent accuracy.
 Knowing the types of robotic arms helps match payload, reach and control characteristics to real-world tasks and constraints.

 Advances in actuation, sensing and collaborative control have expanded robotic arms’ versatility, enabling faster cycle times, safer human–robot collaboration and more flexible deployments across scales.
 Common categories — SCARA, articulated, Cartesian and delta robots — each bring distinct strengths for assembly, palletizing, pick-and-place and precision handling; the following sections examine those strengths along with use cases, deployment considerations and selection criteria.
 We begin with an in-depth look at SCARA robots and where they excel.